 Why brain health is so important

-While there are some risk factors you cannot control, such as age and genetics, reducing the effects of risk factors that can be controlled makes good sense if you want to reduce your risk of dementia.
+While there are some risk factors you cannot control for dementia, such as age and genetics, reducing the effects of risk factors that can be controlled is possible.

 By following these tips and strategies, you're not only reducing your risk of dementia, you're also: